TLDR

 Should Leadership Be Concerned About Employee Retention?

 Leadership should be concerned, especially with the staggering number of employees that are considering a change, or did make a change, the past few years.
-If this alarming statistic does become a trend once again, changing jobs often will become “all the rage”.
+Even with less volatility in the job market today, the desire for meaningful work, autonomy, and growth hasn’t gone away.

 Predictions are that even leadership is re-evaluating their own roles with the anticipated challenges of labour shortages, worker burnout, and mental health issues.
-The additional pressure of an already stressful role is of particular concern during the great resignation.
+In recent years, many leaders have reevaluated their own roles and priorities, balancing demanding schedules with personal values and long-term sustainability.

 Leadership executives who, in the past, travelled extensively, worked long hours, and often missed family occasions and milestones are rethinking their roles.
 During the pandemic lock-down, they finally got an opportunity to experience what they had missed in the past and as a result, their priorities have shifted too.